The bedrooms in a typical working class house in the early 1900s

-Where I lived as a child in the Victorian-style houses of the Huxley Estate in Edmonton (now Enfield) there were three bedrooms, the smallest of which was also referred to as the off room.
-The sketches on the room layout plans show the arrangement.
+Where I lived as a child in the Victorian-style house of a terraced housing estate there were three bedrooms, the smallest of which was also referred to as the 'off room'.
+The sketches on another page of the room layout plans show the arrangement.

 My parents' bedroom was the largest of the three bedrooms and was at the front of the house.
 It had two windows, a fireplace and two built-in cupboards.

 Their bedstead was iron with brass knobs and the mattress was a feather one.